djalbat/easy/README.md

 ## Standard methods

-Each class bar the `window` and `document` singletons has the following methods.
-They are taken from the `Element` class and may be overridden, so the signatures may change.
+Each class bar the `Window` and `Document` classes has the following methods.
+They are taken from the `Element` class and are overridden in many cases, in which case the signatures may change:

 - `getOffset()`
 - `getBounds(includeBorder = false)`